 Who or what inspired you to pursue a career in biomedical science?

 I was fortunate to get work experience whilst in college at Kings Hospital , where I was placed on a Haematology ward for a few weeks.
 I got to engage with patients with Haemoglobinopathies and their families especially patients with Sickle cell anaemia and found the whole experience fascinating.
 This sparked a specific interest in Haematology and Blood transfusion.
 I did not actively choose a Biomedical Science pathway, I had a love for science and wanted to work in the NHS so it all worked out and everything connected to leading me to where I am today.

 What was your route into the profession?

-I did an accredited 4 year co-terminus Biomedical Science Degree (Hons) at the University of Hull with a 1 year sandwich placement where I gained my HCPC registration.
+I did an accredited 4 year co-terminus Biomedical Science Degree (Hons) at the University of Hull with a 1 year placement where I gained my HCPC registration.

 What challenges have you faced in your career to date?

 I was in the first cohort of newly created Certificate of Competence Registration portfolios trainees and again when doing my Specialist Diploma.
 Working in laboratories that was still getting their heads around the change in training, which meant at times it was very difficult.
 In house training was never an issue as laboratories have been training people and assessing competence even before it became an official requirement.
 However, formalising this was new so I faced a few challenges.
 I am actually grateful for the experiences as it is why I am passionate about training and empowering the future work force.
 I really enjoy supporting staff through various qualifications and training requirements and doing the best I can to share my experiences so others don’t have to struggle and can do the role they enjoy.

 What has been your greatest professional achievement so far?